wefwerwerweg/Programming-Advices-Journey/README.md

 # Programming-Advices-PSets
-My solutions to problems and projects in [programming-advices' courses](https://programmingadvices.com/courses)
+My solutions to problems and projects in [programming-advices courses](https://programmingadvices.com/courses)